 - Treat flystrike outbreaks

-- Check flystrike risk and optimise treatment time and selection for their location and sheep types
+- Check the flystrike risk and optimise treatment time and selection for their location and sheep types

-- Use the Products List for more information on fly and lice chemical treatments, their cost, withholding periods and export slaughter intervals
+- Find information on fly chemical treatments, their cost, withholding periods and export slaughter intervals

-- Develop a blowfly resistance management strategy tailored to your property
+- Develop a blowfly resistance management strategy tailored to their property

-For many woolgrowers, lice control relies on a best practice approach to chemical choice and application to remove an infestation, and good flock management to prevent reinfestation.
+For many woolgrowers, lice control relies on a best practice approach to chemical choice and application to remove an infestation, and good flock and biosecurity management to prevent reinfestation.